 Camel Estuary AONB section

-ater features more prominently here than in many of the coastal sections.
-At Wadebridge, the Camel is still a small freshwater river but the tide comes up past the old bridge and just north of the town, beyond the A39 flyover, the river opens to form a broad, flat estuary, a vista unlike any other in the county.
+At Wadebridge, the Camel is still a small freshwater river, but the tide comes up past the old bridge and just north of the town, beyond the A39 flyover, the river opens to form a broad, flat estuary, a vista unlike any other in the county.

 The Camel Estuary is a geological ria, a deep valley that has been drowned by post-glacial rising sea levels.

 At low tide mud and sandbanks are exposed and the reed-beds and salt-marsh flats teem with wading birds.
-Small creeks and tributary rivers link with the hinterland which takes in secluded farms, quiet combes and windswept hilltops with long distance views down the estuary to the sea.
-One of the best ways to explore this part of the Cornwall Area of Outstanding Natural Beauty is by bike – the Camel Trail follows the estuary all the way and is hugely popular.
+Small creeks and tributary rivers link with the hinterland which takes in secluded farms, quiet combes and windswept hilltops, with long distance views down the estuary to the sea.
+One of the best ways to explore this part of the Cornwall Area of Outstanding Natural Beauty is by bike along the Camel Trail which follows the estuary all the way and is hugely popular.